 The Shure SM58 has made a reputation for itself among musicians.
 This mic is the whole package: it’s durable, affordable, and reliable.
 In fact, there’s little this vocal microphone can’t do.
 Time to find out if this 15-year-old piece of hardware can keep pace with today’s competition.

-Editor’s note: this review was updated on July 2, 2020, to address an FAQ about the wireless Shure SLX2/SM58.
+Editor’s note: this review was updated on January 5, 2021, to mention the Shure MV7 as an alternative and add a content menu.

 Who should buy the Shure SM58?

 - Performing musicians have been using the Shure SM58 since its release and praise its rugged construction and vocal-emphasized frequency response.

 - Podcasters will benefit from the cardioid pickup pattern which effectively reduces background noise and doesn’t require much effort for good placement.

 Related: What type of microphone do I need?

 What’s it like to use the Shure SM58?